-How should a Australia passport photo look?
+How should a Australia visa photo look?

 Australia asks for a light grey or neutral backdrop, not pure white; this is the first detail that sets the country apart from other ICAO standards.
 The format is 35×45 mm with the head in a 32-36 mm range.
 The same size is valid for Australian passport, visa and citizenship applications and for foreigners: there are not two separate formats.
 Two identical prints are required, and a guarantor signature is requested on the back.